 - Above average fat content (15 – 20% +)

-Premium quality dog foods are more nutritionally dense and contain less fillers/additives and ‘junk’.
+Premium quality dog foods are more nutritionally dense and contain less fillers/additives and ‘junk’ so you’ll actually get more for your money.

 They’re also easier to digest and your dog will get more nutrition per cup – very valuable when his appetite is poor.